Gainesville Construction Accident Lawyer

 Keep in mind that Florida limits how much time you’ll have to demand compensation for your construction accident injuries.

 For workers’ compensation claims, you’ll have to notify your employer within 30 days to preserve your right to file a claim.
 Then, you’ll have two years from the date of your accident to formally request compensation.
-For personal injury lawsuits, a four-year time limit typically applies.
+For personal injury lawsuits, Florida’s statute of limitations was recently changed.
+If your accident happened on or before 3/23/2023, you will have four years to submit a personal injury lawsuit; otherwise, you will have two years.

 Don’t let well-deserved compensation for medical bills and lost wages slip away because of an arbitrary statute of limitations deadline.
 Call Allen Law Firm, P.A. immediately after you get hurt.
 We can begin to work on your case as soon as you ask for our help.